image-rs/image/README.md

 ## An Image Processing Library

-This crate provides basic imaging processing functions and methods for converting to and from image formats.
+This crate provides basic image processing functions and methods for converting to and from various image formats.

 All image processing functions provided operate on types that implement the `GenericImageView` and `GenericImage` traits and return an `ImageBuffer`.